SierraSoftworks/Iridium/README.md

 Iridium hopes to solve these issues by providing a bare bones ORM targeted at power users, and those looking for an exceptionally low overhead.
 It provides much of the indispensable functionality found in ORMs without the fluff.

 ## Features
+ - **Crazy Lightweight**
+   We've build Iridium from the ground up to minimize its memory footprint and performance overhead, we're fairly confident that you'll be hard pressed to find an ORM as fast with the same number of features.
+Don't believe us?
+Take a look at the Benchmarks section where we pit it against the *Native MongoDB Driver!*.
  - **Flexible Schema Validation**
    MongoDB's greatest strength is its ability to support dynamic schemas, we think that's a great idea but sometimes it's necessary to be able to validate aspects of your models.
 That's where Iridium's validation framework comes in - with an intuitive schema design framework with support for optional and dynamic fields, you'll never find yourself stuck again.
  - **Powerful Transforms**